fwessels/minio/DESIGN.md

 - `gcsObjects`

-As compared to the `fsObjects` and `xlObjects` modes of operation of Minio whereby objects are written to local disk, the gateway mode of operation of Minio relies on a back-end store that can vary from Amazon S3 to Microsoft Azure or to Google Cloud Storage (with potentially others to follow in the future).
+In contrast to the `fsObjects` and `xlObjects` modes of Minio whereby objects are stored on local disk, the gateway mode of operation of Minio relies on a back-end store that can vary from Amazon S3 to Microsoft Azure or to Google Cloud Storage (with potentially others to follow in the future).

 __TODO__: describe `GatewayLayer`